 Disclaimer.
 Note that the prices indicated here are correct at the time of writing, winter of 2018.
-Exchange rate is used just for your information, based on the daily rate mid October 2018, when Icelandic krona was quite weak.
+The exchange rate is used just for your information, based on the daily rate mid-October 2018, when Icelandic krona was quite weak.
 Weak krona means that it’s cheaper to go to Iceland now than it was a year ago, but the currency rate fluctuates quite a lot, so it will undoubtedly change again.
 You can check current exchange rates on Google.

 Iceland money FAQ

 Before we continue with some real-life examples of how much everything costs in Iceland, here are some practical tips and answers to the most frequently asked questions in regards to money and budgeting for a trip to Iceland.

 No, you don’t need any cash in Iceland.
 And yes, you can pay everywhere by debit or credit card.
 Note, that some places only accept credit cards with a PIN.

 While some places will accept these cards, they are not as widely used in Iceland as Visa or MasterCard.
 So to be sure that you can use it everywhere, better take Visa or MasterCard with you.